Rodman Library Offers Book Clubs for All Ages

 Copies of each book are available at the Main Library, through the library’s catalog, or digitally through the Ohio Digital Library and Hoopla.

-Click here for descriptions of the April-June 2024 selections and links to place a hold and register for the meeting.
+Click here for descriptions of the April-June 2025 selections and links to place a hold and register for meetings.

 BOOKS AND COFFEE